An Inertial Newton Algorithm for Deep Learning: Experiments

 Both hyper-parameters $\alpha$ and $\beta$ can be seen as damping coefficients from the viewpoint of mechanics as discussed by \cite{alvarez2002second} and sketched in the introduction.
-Recall the second-order time continuous dynamics which served as a model to the design INDIAN:
+Recall the second-order time continuous dynamics which served as a model to the design of INNA:

-This differential equation was inspired by Newton's Second Law of dynamics asserting that the acceleration of a material point coincides with the sum of forces applied to the particle.
+This differential equation was inspired by Newton's second law of dynamics asserting that the acceleration of a material point coincides with the sum of forces applied to the particle.
 As recalled in the introduction three forces are at stake: the gravity and two friction terms.
 The parameter $\alpha$ calibrates the {\em viscous damping} intensity as in the Heavy Ball friction method of \cite{polyak1964some}.
 It acts as a dissipation term but it can also be seen as a proximity parameter of the system with the usual gradient descent: the higher $\alpha$ is, the more DIN behaves like a pure gradient descent.\footnote{This is easier to see when one rescales $\J$ by $\alpha$.} On the other hand the parameter $\beta$ can be seen as a \textit{Newton damping} which takes into account the geometry of the landscape to brake or accelerate the dynamics in an adaptive anisotropic fashion, see \cite{felipe,alvarez2002second} for further insights.